GerritCodeReview/plugins_code-owners/resources/Documentation/setup-guide.md

 By default, the emails in code owner config files that make users code owners can have any email domain.
-It is strongly recommended to limit the allowed email domains to trusted email providers (e.g. email providers that gurantee that an email is never reassigned to a different user, since otherwise the user to which the email is reassigned automatically takes over the code ownerships that are assigned to this email, which is a security issue).
+It is strongly recommended to limit the allowed email domains to trusted email providers (e.g. email providers that guarantee that an email is never reassigned to a different user, since otherwise the user to which the email is reassigned automatically takes over the code ownerships that are assigned to this email, which is a security issue).